rsaund05/reddit_butler/README.md

 pip install scrapy
 ```

-From the root directory, run the following command.
+From the root directory, run the following command, or envoke your installed Python runtime with app.py.
 Giving no subreddits will run the spider on the homepage:
 ```
 python app.py
 ```